18F/18f.gsa.gov/pages/how-we-work.md

 ### Our guides

 Below are a number of technical guides we've created for 18F.
-They show specifically how we implement the principles above and may be helpful if your team would like to adopt similar methods.
+They help us bring these principles into our day-to-day work and may be helpful if your team would like to adopt similar methods.
 These guides, and all of 18F's work, are in the [worldwide public domain](https://github.com/18F/18f.gsa.gov/blob/master/LICENSE.md).
 You are free to copy and adapt them as you choose.

 <div class="usa-grid-full graphic-row">
   <div class="graphic-list-item">